Obsessive Compulsive Disorder can be a difficult, confusing experience. To overcome OCD, you need a clear understanding of how OCD works.

 Be selective in your use of the Internet.
 There are many sites where people simply complain and post despairing messages about their symptoms.
 There are also many scams which sell false hope at high prices.

-Here are four excellent web sites I recommend for further reading.
-All four sites have helpful material about OCD.
+Here are three excellent web sites I recommend for further reading.
+All three sites have helpful material about OCD.
 They also offer recommendations of books and other resources.

 Whatever you do, here are three key guidelines.
 Your efforts to overcome OCD should follow these guidelines.